HomeMadeGaming/Rehia/README.md

 main.js: the main game engine, sets the FPS and calls the functions

-input.js:  calls listenor event for keyboard strokes
+input.js:  calls listener event for keyboard strokes

 character.js: functions for character animation, movement, and interaction

-environment.js: function for environment drawing
+environment.js: function for environment drawing, now scrolls with character and collision detection

 loadmap.js: function for loading different regions

+music.js: adds music function, and ability to smoothly transition to different tracks.